Our Location

 Calathea plants are tolerant of low light conditions but thrive in bright indirect light.
 They grow in dense jungles and forests, making them accustomed to life in the shade.
 While they still need some light, they do best when they receive it indirectly and in limited amounts.
 The darker the foliage on the plant, the less light it needs.

 Calathea plants are wonderful to grow indoors.
 This is because they can grow almost anywhere inside your house.
 As long as they have access to some light, they will thrive.
 Most indoor environments, however, tend not to have enough light for these plants to truly thrive.
-For the best results, add supplemental lighting from a simple LED plant lightbulb or a plate-style LED diode grow light.
+For the best results, add supplemental lighting with a plant light (LEDs work well).

-Be careful, however, and be sure that your Calathea plant is not receiving too much light.
+Be careful your Calathea plant is not receiving too much harsh direct sunlight.
 Too much light (like outside on a sunny patio) will burn its foliage and cause damage to the leaves.
 Look for a source of medium indirect light for the best results.
+You also don’t want the foliage to get too close to a plant light, as it can burn the foliage.

 Calathea plants do not need too much water.
 They require little care in terms of watering, and they only need to be watered once a week.
 They do not enjoy being in an overly wet habitat and they will drown if they are watered too much.
 These plants can generally be watered with plain tap water but may do better when watered with clean rainwater.